-It states the importance of the civil society, human rights defenders’ work to protect and promote human rights and of the role they play to monitor and evaluate State parties’ compliance with the International Covenant on Economic, Social and Cultural Rights
+It states the importance of civil society, and human rights defenders’ work to protect and promote human rights and the role they play in monitoring and evaluating State parties’ compliance with the International Covenant on Economic, Social, and Cultural Rights

-The Committee reminds State parties of their responsibility to ensure that human rights defenders are effectively protected against any and all forms of abuse, violence and reprisal which they might experience while carrying out their work to promote the realization of these rights.
+The Committee reminds State parties of their responsibility to ensure that human rights defenders are effectively protected against any forms of abuse, violence, and reprisal that they might experience while carrying out their work to promote the realization of these rights.

 (i) public recognition, by the highest State authorities, of the importance and legitimacy of the work of defenders, and a commitment that no violence or threats against them will be tolerated